 Sapp is projected to be a tackle once he arrives on campus and his potential matches his size.

 “Qae’shon Sapp, here from Lee County, Ga., just a massive man,” said Norvell.
-“A guy that plays the game the way that you need the game to be played.
+“A guy that plays the game the way you need the game to be played.
 He’s been a real leader in this class just with his passion and energy.
-What this class can bring to Florida State and the opportunities that are that are ahead for us.
+What this class can bring to Florida State and the opportunities that are ahead for us.

-Another signee who played multiple positions on the offensive line during his high school is four-star prosect Jaylen Early from Duncanville (TX) High School.
+Another signee who played multiple positions on the offensive line during high school is four-star prosect Jaylen Early from Duncanville (TX) High School.

 “And then Jaylen Early from Dallas, Texas, a young man who was highly sought after,” said Norvell.
 “To be able to get a young man of his talent here to Tallahassee was an incredible feat.
-I thought coach (Alex) Atkins did a wonderful job.
+I thought Coach Atkins did a wonderful job.
 Really like seeing that core group as we kick started it here today.
 See those guys as wonderful additions to our program.”

 Last but certainly not least was the signing of four-star offensive tackle and FSU legacy Julian Armella from Ft.
 Lauderdale (FL) St. Thomas Aquinas High School.
 The son of former FSU defensive lineman Enzo Armella waited until late Wednesday night before signing his paperwork.
 Armella, who is 6-6 and 295-pounds, might have the best opportunity of any of the high school signees to play as a true freshman.